-Very occasionally, it is appropriate to remove the child from the classroom/ area and to a space away from other children.
-E.g. RSG room
+Very occasionally, it is appropriate to remove the child from the classroom/area and to a space away from other children.
+E.g. RSG room, Sensory room, The Nest, Roots and Shoots.

 TIME IN OUR RSG ROOM WILL BE FLEXIBLE AND DEPENDENT ON AGE AND CIRCUMSTANCES